Ojos del Salado: Eruption history

 Volcanic activity probably commenced 3.3–1.5 million years ago or during the late Pleistocene.
-The 3.7±0.2 million years old Las Lozas Andesite may have been a precursor of Ojos del Salado.
-The oldest rocks of Ojos del Salado are 3.5–3.4 million years old dacites in the lower parts of the volcano.
+The 3.7±0.2-million-year-old Las Lozas Andesite may have been a precursor of Ojos del Salado.
+The oldest rocks of Ojos del Salado are 3.5–3.4-million-year-old dacites in the lower parts of the volcano.
 Argentine geological maps define a "Ojos del Salado basal complex", which consists of a number of Miocene volcanoes that have erupted andesite and dacite, partially in glacial environments.

 The volcano developed in two stages, with the more recent one grown on top of the older.
 A somma volcano structure may have formed during an eruption that generated the pumice deposits on the lower slopes of the volcano, and there are potential air fall deposits north of it.
 Ojos del Salado may or may not have produced pyroclastic flows; the neighbouring Nevado Tres Cruces c.
 67,000 years ago produced extensive deposits on and around Ojos del Salado and in the valley between the two volcanoes; these were originally interpreted to have originated at Ojos del Salado.
 A pyroclastic flow erupted by Ojos del Salado descended the Cazadero valley and constitutes the "El Quemado Ignimbrite".
 Cerro Solo, whose emplacement was probably accompanied by intense pyroclastic flow activity, and lava domes in the summit region are of Pleistocene age.
 The long-term growth rate of Ojos del Salado amounts to 0.03–0.04 km3/ka.

-Radiometric dating has yielded ages of 1.53 ± 0.13, 1.2 ± 0.3 million and less than one million years ago for rocks in the northwestern part of Ojos del Salado, 1.08 ± 0.09 million years for flows underlying the summit, 1.08 ± 0.04 million years for the northern flank of Ojos del Salado, 700,000±50,000 for its western flank, 450,000±60,000 for El Muerto, 340,000 ± 190,000 years for the summit rocks, and 230,000±40,000 years for El Fraile.
-Lava flows and a lava dome on the northern flank have yielded ages of 100,000 ± 17,000 and 35,000 years, respectively.
+Radiometric dating has yielded ages of 153±0.13, 1.2±0.3 million, and less than one million years ago for rocks in the northwestern part of Ojos del Salado, 1.08±0.09 million years for flows underlying the summit, 1.08±0.04 million years for the northern flank of Ojos del Salado, 700000±50000 for its western flank, 450000±60000 for El Muerto, 340000±190000 years for the summit rocks, and 230000±40000 years for El Fraile.
+Lava flows and a lava dome on the northern flank have yielded ages of 100000±17000 and 35,000 years, respectively.
 The "El Quemado Ignimbrite" may be either 200,000 or less than 50,000 years old.
 The youngest dates reported are 30,000 years ago.